Budding chefs stunned judges with their culinary skills and creations at the Rotary Young Chef Challenge.

-Martin Leigh-Pollitt, speaking on behalf of Steyning and Henfield Rotary Club, said he would have been delighted to spend good money if the dishes were available in a restaurant.
+John Dibb, on behalf of Steyning and Henfield Rotary Club, said that he would have been delighted to spend good money if the dishes were available in a restaurant.

-Louise Lamb, from Steyning Grammar, and Sarah May, from The Towers, heads of food technology at the two schools, said the students were very calm and collected during the competition.
+Louise Lamb and Wendy Searle, heads of food preparation and nutrition at the two schools, said that those taking part were very calm and collected.